Cédric Hountondji: Club career

 Hountondji came through the Rennes youth set-up and made his debut in Ligue 1 on 17 August 2013 against Nice in a 2–1 away defeat.
 He then spent time on loan at two Ligue 2 clubs, Châteauroux and Auxerre, before moving to fellow Ligue 2 side Gazélec Ajaccio in 2016.

 He signed with New York City FC of Major League Soccer on 11 January 2018.
 He was waived by New York on 28 January 2019.

 On 14 March 2019, Hountondji signed with Bulgarian club Levski Sofia until the end of the season with an option for extension.

 On 18 July 2022, Hountondji joined Angers on a four-year contract.

 International career

-Hountondji was born in France and is of Beninese descent.
+Hountondji was born in France to a Beninese father and French mother, and holds dual citizenship.
 He represented France at various youth international levels.

 He debuted for the senior Benin national team in a friendly 1–0 loss with Mauritania on 25 March 2017.